mookfist/mookfist-limitlessled-controller/README.md

 ## Tweaking

+The version 4 bridge is not thread safe, and requires more commands to be sent in order to perform various actions.
+This means you can only send one command at a time, and you have to send more commands than you would with a version 6 bridge.
+This can lead to various problems especially when you want to controll different groups in different ways at the same time.

 The repeat and pause values can be used to tweak how commands are sent.
-In general, you should wait 100ms between each command sent.
-But since there is no native fading in LimitlessLED, to achieve fading, the controller sends multiple commands to fade from one value to another.

-If the pause is too small, some commands might get missed.
-But this is what the repeat setting can fix.
-You can send the same command more than once.

-Getting smooth fading is not very easy with the wifi protocol, but you might be able to get better results by playing with these two values
+By default, commands are sent with a 100ms pause and are only sent once.
+You can experiement increaseing or decreasing the pause value, and increasing the repeat value, to see if it improves smoothness.
+Your mileage may vary.